twoolf/circator/fastlane/README.md

 ```
 fastlane ios beta
 ```
-Submit a new Beta Build to Apple TestFlight
+Build and submit a new Beta Build to Apple TestFlight

-This will also make sure the profile is up to date
-### ios appstore
+### ios betaupload
 ```
-fastlane ios appstore
+fastlane ios betaupload
 ```
-Deploy a new version to the App Store
+Upload a Beta Build to Apple TestFlight

 ----